Gradient Span Algorithms Make Predictable Progress in High Dimension: Proof of Theorem

-is therefore a multivariate Gaussian vector.
-This might be a good time to recall our notation for discrete ranges (Definition~\ref{def: discrete range notation}) as we will make use of them throughout the following sections.
+The reader is encourage to remember them, as we will make use of them throughout the following sections.
 It is well known that the conditional distribution \(\rg(\param_\timestep)\mid \rg(\param_{[0:\timestep)})\) is then also normal distributed (cf.\ Theorem~\ref{thm: conditional gaussian distribution}).
 By the induction hypothesis \(\rg(\param_{[0:\timestep)})\) is already converging in probability to something deterministic, so it is perhaps natural to decompose \(\rg(\param_\timestep)\) into

 for independent standard normal distributed \(Y_i\) independent of \(\rg(x_{[0:\timestep)})\).
 The conditional expectation is then given (cf.\ Theorem~\ref{thm: conditional gaussian distribution}) by

 and conditional variance by